-- Rejuvenate or replace all substandard housing in Dayton through enforcement of the building codes and targeted investments in low income housing. - Recruit a small-scale hotel/spa to locate on Palmer Square.
+- Rejuvenate or replace all substandard housing in Dayton through enforcement of the building codes and targeted investments in low-income housing. - Recruit a small-scale hotel/spa to locate on the block across Main Street from Courthouse Square Park.

 Dayton can attract new wealth and keep it within the community by providing a range of urban services such as grocery outlets, a gas station, health care facilities, professional services and specialty retail.